NatashaPredov/NatashaPredov/README.md

 *What specific financial problem is the company or project trying to solve?*

-Simply put, NerdWallet is addressing the financial problem of the transparncy of financial decisions that customers make.
+Simply put, NerdWallet is addressing the financial problem of the transparency of financial decisions that customers make.
 NerdWallet's aim is to provide platform tools, information and insights to enable customers to make financial decisions.<br/>

-*Who is the company's intended customer?*
+*Who is the company's intended customer?
+Is there any information about the market size of this set of customers?*

-Is there any information about the market size of this set of customers?
 NerWallets intended customers are those in the business of learning more about banking and their banking needs (what the best credit card is, who is the best brokers for stocks ect.) to make smarter, more educated decisions about all of their banking needs.
 According to Public.com, NerdWallet's has over 39 million active monthly users.
-NerdWallet's business model generates revenue to suppor their daily activities through affiate commissions in which financial companines pay NerdWallet for every signup that is generated through the information and media provided by NerdWallet.<br/>
+NerdWallet's business model generates revenue to support their daily activities through affiliate commissions in which financial companies pay NerdWallet for every signup that is generated through the information and media provided by NerdWallet.<br/>

 *What solution does this company offer that their competitors do not or cannot offer?*

-Compared to its competitors closets competitor Credit Karma, NerdWallet wins in two categories: the first being the large amounts of editorial content (as per NerdWallet's company website the  editoral team consists of over 100+ content and editor writers) so the content provided to customers is vast and without opinon.
-Secondly, NerdWallet beats its competitors in its basic income and expense tracking tools.<br/>
+Compared to its closest competitor Credit Karma, NerdWallet wins in two categories: the first being the large amounts of editorial content (as per NerdWallet's company website the editorial team consists of over 100+ content and editor writers) so the content provided to customers is vast and without opinion.
+Secondly, NerdWallet beats its competition in the information and tools provided regarding basic income and expense tracking tools. <br/>

 *Which technologies are they currently using, and how are they implementing them?*